Skip to content

 root@stefan:~# opencli plan-delete 'ubuntu_nginx_mysql'

-Plan 'ubuntu_nginx_mysql' and Docker network 'ubuntu_nginx_mysql' deleted successfully.
+Plan 'ubuntu_nginx_mysql' deleted successfully.

 TIP: use ' or " around the plan name if it contains spaces: "plan name here".